isc-projects/kea/doc/guide/dhcp4-srv.rst

 Kea supports responding to directly connected clients which don't have an address configured.
 This requires the server to inject the hardware address of the destination into the data link layer of the packet being sent to the client.
 The DHCPv4 server uses raw sockets to achieve this, and builds the entire IP/UDP stack for the outgoing packets.
 The downside of raw socket use, however, is that incoming and outgoing packets bypass the firewalls (e.g. iptables).

-It is also troublesome to handle traffic on multiple IPv4 addresses assigned to the same interface, as raw sockets are bound to the interface; plus, advanced packet filtering techniques (e.g. using the BPF) have to be used to receive unicast traffic on the desired addresses assigned to the interface, rather than capturing whole traffic reaching the interface to which the raw socket is bound.
-Therefore, in deployments where the server doesn't have to provision the directly connected clients and only receives the unicast packets from the relay agents, the DHCP server should be configured to use IP/UDP datagram sockets instead of raw sockets.
-The following configuration demonstrates how this can be
+Handling traffic on multiple IPv4 addresses assigned to the same interface can be a challenge, as raw sockets are bound to the interface.
+When the DHCP server is configured to use the raw socket on an interface to receive DHCP traffic, advanced packet filtering techniques (e.g. the BPF) must be used to receive unicast traffic on the desired addresses assigned to the interface.
+Whether clients use the raw socket or the UDP socket depends on whether they are directly connected (raw socket) or relayed (either raw or UDP socket).

+Therefore, in deployments where the server does not need to provision the directly connected clients and only receives the unicast packets from the relay agents, the DHCP server should be configured to use UDP sockets instead of raw sockets.
+The following configuration demonstrates how this can be achieved:
-achieved:

 ::